 Updating this in 2022, belt systems are becoming more popular, but personally, I need some convincing that they are a good idea for long distance bike touring.
 If something goes wrong (and everything goes wrong at some point), replacing belts looks like a massive hassle.
 With a chain system, I can just replace the chain in 5 minutes.

 The comments section at the end of this post is worth reading as other people have shared their experiences and thoughts.
 Please add yours there as well – always good for cyclists to consult the hive mind when planning bike tours!

 Final Thoughts on the Rohloff Hub

-Having used the Rohloff speedhub on my bike now for over five years, I can honestly say that I am very happy with it.
+Having used the Rohloff speedhub on my bike now for over nine years, I can honestly say that I am very happy with it.
 It's one of those bits of gear that has a higher upfront cost, but repays itself over the long run.

 Somewhat ironically, I never got to go on the multi-year bike tour, but I have cycled a few mini-tours with the Thorn Nomad Rohloff hub bike with zero issues.
 As long as you change out the oil when recommended, and swap the chain when needed, it all works great!

 The gear ratio is just fine for cycling with a fully loaded touring bike, and you never knew you loved gear shifting when stationary so much until you've ridden one.

 More importantly, it gives piece of mind.
 When you are on the bike for 8 hours a day, day in and day out, having confidence that the bike you are riding will not let you down leaves you to enjoy the simple things, which is really what bike touring is all about.